xjin1020/cache2/README.md

-This github repository includes below parts: \n
 /src: source code

 /util: utility code

 /script: auxiliary scripts for stat gathering and parsing

-makefile

 /out: generated binary files

 /jforests: the tool to generate tree models

-Data-related resources that are too big to put in github, are placed under zarqa:/tmp/fast_rank, including
+Data-related resources that are too big to put in github, are placed under wuhan:~xin_jin/fast_rank, including

 /input: the input files